Gamification

 HR

-Human resources often takes responsibility for critical onboarding, training, and ongoing performance management initiatives for a company, each of which can be gamified.
-And many HR departments are using gamification in some of their more grueling tasks, like recruiting.
-Introducing gamified elements to recruits can send a message to potential job candidates that your team is invested in motivation and engagement.
+Human resources often takes responsibility for critical onboarding, corporate training, and ongoing performance management initiatives for a company, each of which can be gamified.
+And many HR departments are using gamification efforts to bring engagement to some of their more grueling tasks, like recruiting.
+Introducing gamified features and elements to potential candidates through the recruiting software can send a message that your team is invested in motivation and engagement.

 Sales teams